NiYuan224/draft-ni-batch-authorization-delegation/draft-ni-batch-authorization-delegation.md

 &subject_token_type=urn:ietf:params:oauth:token-type:access_token
 &authorization_details=[{"type":"flight_booking","actions":["search","book"],"locations":["https://domain_a.example.com/flights"],"may_act":{"sub":"flight_agent@domain_a.example.com"}},{"type":"hotel_reservation","actions":["search","book"],"locations":["https://domain_a.example.com/hotels"],"may_act":{"sub":"hotel_agent@domain_a.example.com"}}]
 ```
-*Figure 13: Token Exchange Request for Batch Token*
+*Figure 14: Token Exchange Request for Batch Token*

-The AS verifies that the leader‑client has soley appended delegation constraints without modifying the original permissions, and then issues a batch token as shown in Figure 3.
+The AS verifies that the leader‑client has solely appended delegation constraints without modifying the original permissions, and then issues a batch token as shown in Figure 3.
 The subsequent steps, including distribution of the batch token to sub‑clients, token exchange initiated by each sub‑client, and issuance of downscoped tokens as shown in Figure 6, are identical to the intra‑domain flow.

 The handling of verification failures (e.g., rejection or re‑consent) is implementation‑specific and out of scope for this specification.